 I will explain each of the advantages below.

 Digital technology makes it easy to stay in touch with friends, family, and work remotely, even if you are in another part of the world.
 You can communicate by words, video, audio, and exchange other media.

 Websites, apps, and software have all been created to help users to socialize.
 Social media, messaging, texting, laptops, tablets, and mobile phones, mean that nobody need feel isolated in the digital world.
 Users can be regularly updated with news on local events and social happenings.

 2. Communication Speeds

 Internet speeds have increased exponentially since the early days of dial-up.
-Ever faster broadband enables the transfer of large amounts of information across the web almost instantaneously, making it possible to stream video and audio in real time, send large data files, and access data from virtually anywhere in the world.
-Traditional media generally takes much longer.
+Ever faster broadband enables the transfer of large amounts of information across the web almost instantaneously, making it possible to stream video and audio in real-time, send large data files, and access data from virtually anywhere in the world.
+Traditional media communication can take much longer.

 3. Versatile Working

 The nature of work has been transformed by digital technology.
 Increased connectivity options mean that many people now have far more opportunities for working from home, as remote working becomes increasingly common.

 Many jobs can now be done from hundreds, or even thousands of miles away without difficulty.
 Without the need for all workers to be present in the same building, many other flexible working practices are now possible.